Vitis coignetiae: Uses

-In East Asia it is grown as an ornamental plant for its crimson autumn foliage; and as an Oriental medicinal plant.
+In East Asia it is grown as an ornamental plant for its crimson autumn foliage; and as a traditional medicine.

 It is a recipient of the Royal Horticultural Society's Award of Garden Merit.

 It is used to produce wines in Korea and Japan.
 These are at first bitter, but softened with the addition of sugar.

 Chemistry

 The plant contains the stilbenoids ε-viniferin and rhapontigenin.